ilengyel/CoverageDiff/Readme.md

       -c, --coverage    Required.
 OpenCover tool output as an XML file.
       -d, --diff        Required.
 Unified format patch file.
       -o, --output      Output file for mutated coverage xml file.
-If omitted then the coverage file name with a '_diff' suffix on the file name is used.
+If omitted then the coverage file name with a '_diff' suffix added is used.
       --help            Display this help screen.
       --version         Display version information.